Simpler.

 The ones we hear most from first-time landlords and growing portfolios.

 Yes, and most NZ investors do.
 Banks typically lend up to 80% of your home's value, so your usable equity is 80% of the current value minus what you still owe.
 For example, an $800,000 home with a $400,000 mortgage gives $240,000 of usable equity, enough to fund a 30% deposit on a rental worth up to around $800,000.
+With low equity lending that equity stretches further, though past 70% how much you can borrow comes down to what you can service, not your deposit.

 Yes.
 From the 2025/2026 tax year (1 April 2025 onwards) investors can claim 100% of mortgage interest as a deduction against rental income, on both new builds and existing residential rentals.
 The previous phase-in (50% in 2023/24, 80% in 2024/25) is complete.